plutus-community/docs/docs/Environment/Guides/cnodesync.md

 ## Introduction

 This guide assumes that nix is installed.
-Check the environment folder: [https://plutus-community.readthedocs.io/en/latest/Environment/](https://plutus-community.readthedocs.io/en/latest/Environment/) on how to install nix for your current OS if it is not already installed.
+Check the environment/build section: [https://plutus-community.readthedocs.io/en/latest/Environment/](https://plutus-community.readthedocs.io/en/latest/Environment/) on how to install nix for your current OS if it is not already installed.

 By default, nix-shell includes the cardano-node and the cardano-cli when run the IOHK plutus-apps directory.
 Therefore, we only need the necessary config files to start syncing the cardano-node without actually installing the cardano-node.